yoctoproject/poky/documentation/profile-manual/usage.rst

    :width: 70%

-The tool is pretty self-explanatory, but for more detailed information on navigating through the data, see the `kernelshark website <https://kernelshark.org/Documentation.html>`__.
+The tool is pretty self-explanatory, but for more detailed information on navigating through the data, see the `KernelShark website <https://kernelshark.org/Documentation.html>`__.

 ftrace Documentation